 Since beginning this scheme (previously known as the Small Research Grant) in 2012, The Aerosol Society has awarded over £60,000 enabling the recipient members to develop exciting research projects in aerosol science.
 Individual grants are typically in the range of £2500 to £5000.

-The Aerosol Science Small Research Grant is open to all projects concentrating on aerosol science which fall outside the area of drug delivery to the lungs – for drugs delivery to the lungs projects, please see DDL Small Research Grant
+The Aerosol Science Career Development Grant is open to all projects concentrating on aerosol science which fall outside the area of drug delivery to the lungs – for projects in this area, please see DDL Career Development Grant.

-Upon completion of their project, our scientists are requested to present this work at a relevant Aerosol Society meeting or conference.
+Upon completion of their project, recipients are requested to present this work at a relevant Aerosol Society meeting or conference.

-2. Applicants for the Aerosol Science Small Research Grant should be focused on any area of aerosol science, excluding projects specifically furthering research into drug delivery to the lungs.
-For these projects, please apply for the DDL Small Research Grant.
+2. Applications for the Aerosol Science Career Development Grant should be focused on any area of aerosol science, excluding projects specifically furthering research into drug delivery to the lungs.
+For these projects, please apply for the DDL Career Development Grant.

-7. It is a condition of the award that all equipment purchased will remain property of The Aerosol Society until completion of the awarded project, and that work performed must be presented upon request at a meeting of The Aerosol Society following completion.
+8. It is a condition of the award that all equipment purchased will remain the property of The Aerosol Society until completion of the awarded project, and that work performed must be presented upon request at a meeting of The Aerosol Society following completion.